alicelouisejane/CGMprocessing/README.md

 ```

 ___

+### Function paramaters

+**inputdirectory** path to folder containing raw (or in house preprocessed) files.
+Prefered csv format but could read in others.

+**outputdirectory** path to folder where cleaned output files will be stored

+**calibrationcheck** Default TRUE.
+This calibration was sensor dependant (Dexcom G4) againsted logged fingerstick readings and nearest 15 min later sensor reading.
+Calibration excluded 1) whole traces if 2 blood glucose calibrations were not completed at the start of the sensor wear, 2) a day of wear if the MARD of the sensor glucose and blood glucose calibration on that day is >20% or if <2 blood glucose calibrations were completes on that day.
+This can be set to false for CGM without fingerstick calibration.
+Check if layout of input files is correct if using this calibration as TRUE

+**sensortype** Type of sensor used options are dexcom, libre or other.
+Default is other due to the nature of the files having to be preprocessed due start date errors.
+Should set to dexcom or libre if the raw csv files should be able to be read in.

+**select7days** Quirk of inhouse data was some data collection meant there were longer than 7 days of collection stored on the system we therefore use this to take the first 7 days of data if data was >8 days collected (accuracy of sensor decreases after 8 days)

+**calibrationoutput** if calibration check is TRUE ensure to have output directory for calibration files.
+This will output the
+ calibration table of fingerstick matched to nearest 15 min later sensor glucose with the correlation
+ (checking there were 2 fingersticks per day) and the MARD between the sensor and fingerstick

+___

 - Function can take raw files from Dexcom, Libre or previosuly preprocessed from an input folder directory.
 Files can be of any format, csv is preferred. ie in funtion call folder **data-raw**

 - **cgmvariable_dictionary.xlsx** is used to rename variables of interest.
 This should be updated for variable names of other sensors and is integrated into this cleanCGM() function.
 Final variable names should be **id**, **timestampfp** ,**fingerprickglucose**, **timestamp**, **sensorglucose** defined in Table below.